 Grande Prairie is home to over 150 parks that provide residents a variety of outdoor recreational opportunities and beautiful scenery throughout the community.

-Benefits of an Urban Forest
+Benefits of Our Urban Forest

 Vegetation improves urban air quality by removing and storing tons of carbon dioxide annually.
 This process is called carbon sequestering.

-Vegetation captures atmospheric particulates; evergreen trees are the most effective due to their dense structure and year round growth cycle.
+It also captures atmospheric particulates; evergreen trees are the most effective due to their dense structure and year round growth cycle.

 Vegetation moderates the urban heat island effect and increases the relative humidity of urban air.